arvigeus/AZ-204/Learning Path/API Management.md

 - **Developers** - Authenticated developer portal users that build applications using your APIs.
 Developers are granted access to the developer portal and build applications that call the operations of an API.
 - **Guests** - Unauthenticated developer portal users.
 They can be granted certain read-only access, like the ability to view APIs but not call them.

-In addition to these system groups, administrators can create custom groups or use external groups in associated Azure Active Directory tenants.
+In addition to these system groups, administrators can create custom groups or use external groups in associated Microsoft Entra tenants.

 #### Developers